primiano/perfetto-sdk/README.md

 - The amalgamated perfetto client library [perfetto.cc](perfetto.cc) and [perfetto.h](perfetto.h).
 - A source file with usage example [example.cc](example.cc)
-- The Google protobuf library [third_party/protobuf](third_party/protobuf).
-  This dependency will likely go away in next releases.

 **The SDK is currently experimental and subjected to changes!**